The honorees for the 2019 Best Practices program were announced in a special Facebook Live session from Vision Expo East on March 25th.

 Music is an important part of life in Cedar Park, Texas, and the team at Lakeline Vision Source has made a point of embracing the city’s eclectic sounds.
 As patients move about the office—from the relaxing lounge to the clinical “spa” and into the retail center—they receive doses of ambient music, along with Motown and Austin Blues.
 It all plays into the practice’s mission to “wow” patients.
 This “wow” factor isn’t limited to music, of course.
 Patients benefit from state-of-the-art equipment, including devices still in beta testing, all of which position Lakeline Vision Source as a leader in optometry.
 That’s not to mention the expertise of the practice’s seven doctors, all of whom are members of the Texas Optometric Association and the American Optometric Association.
 It’s the balance between these three qualities—the atmosphere, the technology, and the expertise—that Laurie Sorrenson, OD, FAAO, has worked hard to maintain since she opened the practice in 1995.
 She’s even made a point of sharing her approach whenever possible, whether through her position as a board member of Optometry Giving Sight or with the practice’s interns from the University of Houston.

-- Northeast Ohio Eye Surgeons – Kent, Stow, and Akron, Ohio
+Northeast Ohio Eye Surgeons – Kent, Stow, and Akron, OH

 For more than 35 years, Northeast Ohio Eye Surgeons has been committed to improving its patients’ eyesight by providing the best medical and surgical care possible in a comforting environment.
 According to practice owners Lawrence Lohman, MD, Marc Jones, MD, and Matthew Willett, MD, “patients first” is one of the practice’s core competencies, but in order to properly serve the patient, the doctors believe they must instill passion within the culture.
 That’s why each month, the full team meets for a half-day team-building session.
 While the topics discussed tend to vary, the end result always leads to improved patient experiences.
 Northeast Ohio Eye Surgeons even contributes to a more informed industry, as its doctors regularly attend and present at local, state, and national meetings, including the American Academy of Optometry.
 The doctors have a “we’re all in this together” mentality about ophthalmology and optometry and look to offer their help and insights whenever possible, to patients and professionals alike.
 It’s an inspiring frame of mind, and the staff rises to the occasion.
 Each quarter, the practice donates its time at the Akron Food Bank and has even hosted a free eye exam day in conjunction with the LeBron James Family Foundation for the children and families of James’s I Promise School.